 Of five long winters! and again I hear

-In the first lines, the speaker, Wordsworth himself, makes clear that he has returned a place he has not been for “Five years,” or “five summers”.
-That is, the bank of the River Wye in Derbyshire, England.
+In the first lines, the speaker, Wordsworth himself, makes clear that he has returned to a place he has not been for “Five years” or “five summers.”
+That is the bank of the River Wye in Derbyshire, England.
 The years that he has been separated from the landscape felt excruciatingly long.
 So long, it was as if they were made up entirely of “five long winters!”
 The emphasis that he placed on “Five years” speaks to the nostalgia he’s experiencing and his focus on the progression of time and the influence of change.

 Take off your pants, she said to me,